gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

 Wohoooo!
 Our code does *something*!
-But if you run the code above you'll see that, although it does something, it also never stops doing it.
+Now the problem is that it never stops "doing *something*".
 Here's a piece of the output:
 ```
 Hi from task: task1
 Hi from task: task2